Updated: Nov 4

-Many tenants go into a tenant space, look at the face value of the space, and sign a lease.
-Then as the design starts to develop, they learn more about their building systems, and oftentimes, blow their budget.
+Many tenants go into a tenant space, look at face value of the space, and sign a lease.
+Then as the design starts to develop, they learn more about their building systems and oftentimes blow their budget.

-If the space you are looking at had the same use as your business, chances are the building services will be adequate for your space.
-But if you want to put a restaurant in a space that was previously an office you are more likely to need service upgrades.
-(We recommend at least 400 amps for restaurants.)
+If the space you are looking at is less than 10 years since major renovation and has the same use as your business, chances are the building services will be adequate for your space.
+But if you want to put a restaurant in a previous office space, you are more likely to need service upgrades.

 2. Can I reuse the existing HVAC system and/or ductwork?

 One of the key questions here is what was the previous use of the building?
-Different uses require different designs of ventilation, heating, cooling, and exhaust.
+The different building uses require different ventilation, heating, cooling, and exhaust designs.

-Water meters can be one of the costliest upgrades in the construction process.
+Water meters can be one of the most surprising $25k bills you experience in a construction project.

-Director of Operations, Phil Brock has written an in-depth post on the things that go into this decision.
+Senior Plumbing Designer, Phil Brock, has written an in-depth post on the things that go into this decision.

 4. What equipment needs to be replaced?

-In addition to the large MEP systems, many buildings have existing equipment and lights that you may want to reuse.
+In addition to the large MEP systems, many buildings have existing equipment and fixtures that you may want to reuse.

 Important: the more you want to reuse in space, the more you can expect your engineering fees to be (at nearly an exponential rate).
 Why is that?!
 Simply put, you expect a professional to affix their seal on a construction document stating that existing equipment is suitable for reuse.
 That is a great deal of legal responsibility and risk.
 This is not an easy judgment to make, considering most of the system is buried behind walls and above ceilings.
 It will be quite expensive in consulting fees when attempting to save money on construction fees by detailing complicated and high-risk scopes.